Washington city guide

 Wander the streets around the Verizon Center, or Pennsylvania between the Capitol and White House, for fine dining spots frequented by government officials and lobbyists.
 The Capital Grille (601 Pennsylvania Avenue) in particular has a reputation for being an epicenter of the D.C. power scene.

-The college basketball scene is quite vibrant in and around town, with Division I programs at Georgetown (home games at the Verizon Center), George Washington, American and Howard, as well as just outside D.C. at Maryland (College Park, Md.) and George Mason (Fairfax, Va.).
-Maryland, which now plays in the Big Ten, is your nearest option for college football as well.
+The college basketball scene is quite vibrant in and around town, with Division I programs at Georgetown (home games at Capital One Arena), George Washington, American and Howard, as well as just outside D.C. at Maryland (College Park, Md.) and George Mason (Fairfax, Va.).
+Maryland, which plays in the Big Ten, is your nearest option for college football as well.